-MTD2071 is a combination of ISO commitments and an ethos, all in one.
+MTD2071 is a combination of ISO (International Organization for Standardization) commitments and an ethos, all in one.
 MTD's Maintenance Facility received our ISO 14001:2004 Environmental Management System certification in 2013, and are now certified in ISO 14001:2015 for three of our facilities.
-We've since begun the process to earn our ISO 9001:2015 Quality Management System certification.
+We added a Quality Management System and earned our second certification in ISO 9001:2015 in November 2018.
 These ISO systems combined, along with a commitment from all MTD employees to work to both increase customer satisfaction and reduce our environmental impact, are what form the basis for MTD2071.

 Our shared success depends on successfully sharing.
 MTD2071 brings all MTD departments and all positions into one unified system of documentation and one model of continual improvement.
 In the past 40+ years, MTD has grown considerably and the scope of our work in the community has, too.
 With that growth comes the opportunity and responsibility to change and improve.
 This is why MTD2071's call-to-action is Pass It On, because when we focus on building standards of excellence, we benefit now and in the future.